D-James-GH/cached_query/docs/docs/docs/guides/06-global-cache.md

 );
 ```

 Invalidating will mark the specified key as stale.
+By default `invalidate` will refetch any query that has listeners.
+The behavior can be changed by passing the `refetchActive` (defaults to true) and `refetchInactive` (defaults to false) parameters.

 To invalidate the whole cache don't pass a key.
 ```dart
 CachedQuery.instance.invalidateCache(key: "posts");